Brussels Sprouts with Horseradish Cream Sauce

 Yield for groups

-A pound of Brussels sprouts is about 20-25 sprouts, depending upon how big they are…I allow about 4 sprouts per person.
+A pound of Brussels sprouts is about 20-25 sprouts, depending upon how big they are…I allow about 4 per person.
 If you choose really small sprouts, allow 5-6 per person.
 The sauce recipe makes one cup.

 Make ahead and storage